N/A

 In the B2C world, platforms can focus on only charging for commercial ads (such as job listings) whilst allowing non-commercial posts for free – Craigslist follows this model.
 In a B2B marketplace, this distinction often isn’t necessary.

-The advantage of a listing fee model is its suitability for users who don’t want to commit to long-term subscription.
+The advantage of a listing fee model is its suitability for users who don’t want to commit to long-term subscriptions.

 3 types of B2B marketplace payment models